flatsurf/sage-flatsurf/doc/news/category.rst

 * Added an ``is_connected()`` method to surfaces that returns whether the surface is connected as a topological space.
 (Before such surfaces were not well supported.)

-* Added an ``is_with_boundary()`` method that returns whether a surfaces has polygons with unglued edges.
+* Added an ``is_with_boundary()`` method that returns whether a surface has polygons with unglued edges.
 (Before such surfaces were considered to be invalid now they are supported to some limited extent.)

 * Added an ``euler_characteristic()`` method for surfaces of finite type.